-Assessing cognition means evaluating your mental abilities, including your thought process, memory, problem-solving, attention, language (receptive and expressive), and other cognitive functions.
-We provide testing that involves assessing cognition as a stand-alone service or as part of a more extensive psychological assessment.
+Assessing cognition means evaluating your mental abilities, including your thought process, memory, problem-solving, attention, language (receptive and expressive), and other intellectual functions.
+We provide cognitive testing that involves a cognitive assessment as a stand-alone service or as part of a more extensive psychological assessment.
+Of course, you can contact us any time to discuss the possibility that our services would be helpful, including what cognitive tests we might give, how they might help, and the process involved.

 What is “Cognition”